Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 As for the cake: For years I’ve oscillated between searching for the perfect chocolate cupcake recipe and avoiding baking chocolate cupcakes at all.
 I already have a favorite chocolate cake, but I’m not in love with the way it translates to cupcakes.

-I hope this pair of recipes will help simplify your life in the same rewarding way they’ve done for mine.
+I hope this recipe and its companion Classic Buttercream Frosting will help simplify your life in the same rewarding way they’ve done for mine.
 Have fun, and see you next time.

 - 1 teaspoon fine sea salt

 - 1 cup boiling water